filipecalasans/mlp/README.tex.md

 ```
 ## Iris UCI

-The Iris examples uses mini-batch gradient descent.
+The Iris example uses mini-batch gradient descent.
 Mini batch gradient descent
 accumulates the gradient descent and increment step through batch examples.
-So, the learning equation is applied Apply at the end of the batch iteration using the accumulated deltas and steps.
+So, the learning equation is applied only at the end of the batch iteration using the accumulated errors and steps.

 ```python
    print("MLP Test using IRIS Data Set")